-CodeTwo Exchange Rules PRO processes messages based on the defined Conditions.
-However, you can also define Exceptions that once met will exclude messages from being processed.
+CodeTwo Exchange Rules Pro processes messages according to defined conditions.
+However, you can also define exceptions that, once met, will exclude messages from being processed.

-The exceptions for the given rule are provided by the user in the Exceptions tab separately for each rule (Fig. 1.).
+The exceptions for a given rule are provided by the user in the Exceptions tab separately for each rule (Fig. 1.).

 Please note that you may use as many exceptions as you want within one rule.

-- And/or - enables definition of the logical relationship between exceptions.
+- And/Or - defines the logical relationship between exceptions.

-- Field - here you can choose the type of exception.
+- Field - lets a user choose the type of exception.

-- Operator - this field depends on the chosen exception type and enables the definition of how it will be executed.
-The execution method may be only set to true.
+- Operator - this field depends on the chosen exception type and defines how it will be executed.
+The execution method may only be set to true.

-- Value - this field depends on the chosen exception type.
-Here you may define the actual, expected value of the particular exception that will trigger the rule to exclude the action.
+- Value - this field depends on the chosen exception type and defines the actual or expected value of the exception.
+This value will trigger the associated rule to exclude the action.

-The logic of using And/ or relationship between conditions within the exceptions is the same as in the case of conditions yet works identically.
-Furthermore, the conditions can also be grouped using the grouping brackets.
+The logic behind using the And/Or relationships between the exceptions is the same as in the case of conditions and works identically.
+Furthermore, the exceptions can also be grouped using the grouping brackets.

-Once the exceptions are added you may remove them via the X button at any point.
+Once the exceptions are added you may remove them via the Remove () button at any point.

-Actions - this article describes the actions that can be performed on messages using the program.
+Actions - this article describes the actions that can be performed on messages by using the program.